timm/ezr/src/README.md

   and
   Diederich's [Stop Writing Classes](https://www.youtube.com/watch?v=o9pEzgHorH0)).
 - Group methods by functionality, not class (e.g. so all the `add` methods of different classes are together).
-- Function args prefixed by two spaces are optional inputs.
+- In function args, 2 blanks denote start of optionals.
+4 blanks denote start of locals.

 ## Type hints for function arguments

-- Function args use Alfold type hints[^plain].
+- Function args uses Alfold-style type hints[^plain].
-- 2 blanks denote start of optionals.
-4 blanks denote start of locals.
+- Function arguments lists end with return types; e.g. `function most(n1,n2) --> n `
+- `z` is anything.
 - `t,d,a` are table,array,dict.
 Arrays have numeric keys; dicts have symbolic keys.
-- `s,n,b" are strings, numbers,booleans. `xs`" is anything.
+- `s,n,b` are strings, numbers,booleans.
-- Suffix `ss`" is a list of things; e.g. `ns` = list of numbers.
+- Suffix `s`" is a list of things; e.g. `ns` = list of numbers.
-- When used as prefixes, these denote types; e.g. `sFile` is a file name that is a string.
+- When used as prefixes, these denote types; e.g. `sFile` is a file name that is a string. e.g.  `n1,n2` are two numbers
 - Classes are UPPER CASE; e.g NUM.
 Lower case class numbers denote instances; e.g. `num`.
 - `rows` = `list[n | s | "?"]`
 - `rows` = `list[row]`

-[^plain]:  Alfold is a small plain in Hungary, so "Alfold" is my name for an ultra-lightweight version of the  Hungarian prefix notation
+[^plain]:  Alfold is a small plain in Hungary, so "Alfold" is my name for an lightweight plain version of the  Hungarian prefix notation.